-We list below the answers to a number of questions concerning the third SAF€RA joint call.
+We list below the answers to a number of questions concerning the fourth SAF€RA joint call, launched in 2017.

 Q What is a transnational consortium pre-proposal?